 It is unnecessary, and in fact, inadvisable to have the male parent in the spawning tank.
 Once the female is impregnated, she can give birth to as many as five or more broods of young at intervals of four to six weeks.
 The number of each brood may vary from 12 to 15 babies from a young mollie to as many as 150 young from a large swordtail.

 The majority of live-bearers are born about 1/4-inch long, and all their fins are formed in the normal shape.
 Most look like a miniature of the adult fish at birth.
 They are not only much larger than the newly hatched young of egg-layers but are also capable of swimming and looking for food and protection.
 Most newly born live-bearers are large enough not to require infusoria as the first food.
 In a few hours after birth, live-bearer fry can eat baby brine shrimp, daphnia, and even finely ground dry food.
 In fact, many will do just fine eating the left over’s in a community tank as they survive hiding in the plants until they are large enough to emerge a month or so later.
 Many an aquarist has been surprised by new fish that suddenly appear in their tank this way!

 Record Deliveries by Live-Bearers

-The largest single delivery of fry by a Guppy, as far as I know, was recorded by Paul Hahnel, the well-known Guppy breeder.
+The largest single delivery of fry by a guppy, as far as we know, was recorded by Paul Hahnel, the well-known Guppy breeder.
 Mr. Hahnel reports a brood of 170 young from one female, although only 120 of them lived to maturity.
 Dr. Myron Gordon found 168 embryos in a large wild-caught Platy fish.
-Swordfish mature at six to eight months of age while Guppies are recorded as delivering their first brood when only 90 days old!
-Records kept of a female Mollie show that she gave birth to 570 young, through multiple births, in one year.
+Swordfish mature at six to eight months of age while guppies are recorded as delivering their first brood when only 90 days old!
+Records kept of a female mollie show that she gave birth to 570 young, through multiple births, in one year.